ashishbhatti/machine_intelligence_lectures_uav_lab/ros2_instructions/readme.md

     main()
 ```

 This program has the same functionality as `my_first_node.py` written above.
 Everything is same except rather than defining an instance of Node in the main function, we make a class which inherits from the Node class.
 We give name to this class depending on what it does (here `MyNode`).
-And all the fancy functionality or code we write as methods and attributes of the out `MyNode` class.
+And all the fancy functionality or code we write, we do as methods and attributes of the out `MyNode` class.
 Hence the `main()` function definintion and everything else remains as my `my_first_node.py`

 Note that in the class definition of `MyNode`, we inherit from the `Node` class imported from `rclpy.node`: `class MyNode(Node):`.